 Having a cool HA emote these days doesn't offer much in the way of prestige though, as it merely means players persistently farmed bots, but it does offer a really cool emote and allows the game to retain that bit of functionality.

 The role of bots in Guild Wars is definitely beneficial, but since they are merely scripted tools, it is inevitable someone would use them in malicious ways.

 As previously mentioned, RMTs are still persistent in Guild Wars and can often be seen in Kamadan's trade chat.
 While these are just a chat annoyance, others are employed by players looking to gain an edge in actual human PvP.

-Guild versus Guild (GvG) is another PvP format that was highly prestigious back in Guild Wars' prime, featuring some of the highest prize pools back in the day.
+Guild versus Guild (GvG) is another PvP format that was highly prestigious back in Guild Wars' prime, featuring some of the highest back in the day.
 Now it is often reduced to players using bots to interrupt skills that have a cast time of 0.25 seconds.

 Still, even without third-party bots, malevolent players found ways to bend the rules, such as using an alt account in Hall of Heroes (HoH), the final battle in Heroes' Ascent.
 The battle has three rotating formats, but always features three teams.

 Some players tend to use a secondary account teamed up with seven henchmen, bots provided by ArenaNet, in order to reach HoH.
 Then, they use it to assist the fully human team of the account owner against the third team, resulting in unfair 16v8 fights.